-- Easier to maintain than Alternative 1. - If more than one index is required on a given file, at most one index can use Alternative 1; rest must use Alternatives 2 or 3. - Alternative 3 more compact than Alternative 2, but leads to variable sized data entries even if search keys are of fixed length. - Even worse, for large rid lists the data entry would have to span multiple pages!
+- Easier to maintain than Alternative 1. - At most one index can use Alternative 1; rest must use Alternatives 2 or 3. - Alternative 3 more compact than Alternative 2 - but leads to variable sized data entries even if search keys are of fixed length. - Even worse, for large rid lists the data entry would have to span multiple pages!